Beginner

 KAST Card vs EtherFi Card

 KAST and EtherFi both offer connected to traditional payment networks.
-You can tap, pay online, withdraw cash, and use them like standard debit cards.
+You can tap, pay online, withdraw cash, and use them like standard cards.

 The key difference is not whether they work, but how they’re structured.